-Buster is a macOS application for ham radio written by Jeremy McDermond, NH6Z, that allows Mac users to connect to the D-STAR network without a radio.
-It works with the ThumbDV™ USB dongle on the local machine or a network connected PiDV™ device (formerly DV3000).
+Buster is a macOS application for ham radio written by Jeremy McDermond, NH6Z.
+It allows you to connect to the D-STAR network without a radio.
+Buster works with the ThumbDV™ USB dongle on your local computer, or over a network-connected PiDV™ device (formerly DV3000).

-Last fall, I noticed that Buster started to work erratically and wouldn’t connect to many reflectors.
-The good folks on the D-STAR Roundtable net indicated they were experiencing the same thing, and for many months the application was basically unusable.
-Finally at the end of May, the Buster 1.1 update was released through the app store.
+Last fall, Buster started producing some new glitches.
+Most notably, connections to many of the reflectors were failing.
+Hams on the D-STAR Roundtable net were starting complaining about the same thing, and for many months after, it was basically unusable.
+Finally, at the end of May, the 1.1 update was released through the app store.

-The good news is that, functionally, Buster 1.1 appears to be working well on Sierra.
-I don’t remember all the specific problems with it, but I successfully tested connecting, transmitting, and receiving on REF, XRF/XLX, and DCS reflectors.
-I’m unable to test using a networked PiDV, so this just applies to a ThumbDV connected locally.
+The good news is that, functionally, Buster 1.1 is working well on Sierra.
+I successfully tested connecting, transmitting, and receiving on REF, XRF/XLX, and DCS reflectors.
+I don’t have a networked PiDV to try, so this just applies to a ThumbDV connected on the local computer.

-The bad news is that the host file still has problems.
-It’s more up to date than it was, but at least some of the addresses are (very) stale, and there are a lot of IP addresses being used instead of hostnames, which begs for bad links.
-This is the old “which hosts file is authoritative?” issue, but with a twist…
+The bad news is that the host data is still flakey.
+It’s more up to date than it was, but some of the addresses are still very stale.
+And a lot of IP addresses are being used instead of hostnames, which begs for bad links.
+Does this all seem familiar?
+Why yes, it’s the same old “which hosts file is authoritative?” issue, but with a new twist.

-A look at the issue tracker for Buster on github reveals that the host file data is coming from ar-dns.net, a service intended to be a centralized host file and DNS lookup provider for all things D-STAR that, in turn, gets its data from various unmentioned sources.
-It’s a project by K7VE, the designer of STARnet.
-It looks like a nice system and cool project, but the source of the XRF and XLX addresses is problematic.
+Github’s issue tracker for Buster shows that the host data is coming from ar-dns.net now, a centralized hostfile and DNS lookup provider for D-STAR. ar-dns.net is a nice system and a cool project, but its sources for XRF and XLX addresses are problematic.

-Case in point: I host XRF010 and XRF011, both of which are XLX reflectors.
-Both have been up and listed in the Kings of Digital host file, on xrefl.net, and the automatic XLX Reflectorlist since late last year.
-They were submitted with hostnames and never bare IP addresses.
+Case in point: I host two XLX reflectors, XRF010 and XRF011.
+They’ve been working properly and listed in the Kings of Digital host file, on the xrefl.net site, and in the automatic XLX Reflector list since late last year.
+And they were always submitted with hostnames.
+Never bare IP addresses.

-Buster’s hosts file, now derived from ar-dns.net, has both of these x reflectors listed twice—once as XLX and once as XRF – which is great.
+Buster’s host data, now derived from ar-dns.net, has both of these x reflectors listed twice—once as XLX and once as XRF.
+And that’s great.
 However, all four entries use IP addresses instead of hostnames.
-The IP address for XLX010 has never needed to change, so the XRF010 and XLX010 entries both work in Buster for now.
-But, XLX011 moved to a different server over a month ago and had to change its IP address, so it’s already broken in Buster.
+The IP address for XLX010 has never changed, so the entries for XRF010 and XLX010 both work—for now.
+But, XLX011 moved to a different server last month and the IP address had to change.
+So it’s already broken in Buster.
 Additionally, the entry for XRF011 is a long-outdated IP that resolves to a host in Germany.
 So XLX011 won’t connect using either XRF011 or XLX011, and for two entirely different host file related reasons.
+Crazy.

-What’s not new is that Buster uses an XML-formatted host file.
-This is probably the right thing to do in Objective C, but it means there’s no easy way to do a quick copy/paste of the entire reflector list from a more current data source.
-So reflectors that won’t connect require investigation by the user on a case-by-case basis, and the individual addresses then need to be updated directly in the xml file.
-Somebody could easily script a little utility that pulls down the KD host file and converts it to xml for Buster, but the fix really should be with ar-dns.net’s data — ar-dns.net could be the solution to this and many other related D-STAR problems (provided it is a robust system with redundancy), but the data needs to be sourced better, as mentioned above.
+Buster uses an XML-formatted file to store the host file addresses.
+No argument that it’s the right thing for an Objective C program to do, but there’s no easy way for you to quickly copy and paste the entire reflector list from a more current data source.
+So reflectors that can’t connect require you to investigate them on a case-by-case basis.
+Then you have to update the individual addresses by hand directly in the xml file.
+I suppose you could script a little utility that pulls down the KD host file and converts it to xml, but Buster could easily change how it does things down the road and render your work useless.
+No, the fix should be with ar-dns.net’s data sources.

-Even if the ar-dns.net data gets straightened out, Buster doesn’t have the ability to download host file updates on demand, a la DStar Commander, so host file updates will continue to be dependent on Buster’s author pushing app updates through the app store.
+Even if the ar-dns.net data gets straightened out, Buster doesn’t have the ability to download host file updates on demand.
+So host file updates will continue to be dependent on Buster’s author pushing app updates through the app store.